thiago-a-souza/Spark/README.md

 Thiago Alexandre Domingues de Souza

 # Apache Spark
 Apache Spark is a high performance cluster computing platform originally developed at UC Berkeley AMPLab in 2009.
 The researchers realized that MapReduce programs were inefficient for iterative algorithms, which reuse intermediate results between computations, because it saves operations in disk instead of memory.
-As result of that, they proposed a structure called Resilient Distributed Dataset (RDD) to perform in-memory computations on large clusters [(1)](#references).
+As result of that, they proposed a structure called Resilient Distributed Dataset (*RDD*) to perform in-memory computations on large clusters [(1)](#references).

-Each RDD represents a collection of immutable objects, which are split into multiple partitions that may be distributed and processed among different cluster nodes.
-RDDs are usually created from a provided dataset or another RDD.
+Each *RDD* represents a collection of immutable objects, which are split into multiple partitions that may be distributed and processed among different cluster nodes.
+RDDs are usually created from a provided dataset or another *RDD*.
 After that, there are two operations on RDDs: transformations and actions [(2)](#references).

-- **[transformations](#transformations):** lazy operations (nothing is executed until an action operation is performed) that return a new RDD from an existing RDD.
+- **[transformations](#transformations):** lazy operations (nothing is executed until an action operation is performed) that return a new *RDD* from an existing *RDD*.
 Transformations include: *map, flatMap, filter, distinct, sample, union, intersection, subtract, cartesian,* etc.
 - **[actions](#actions):** operations have immediate execution and returns data.
 Actions include: *collect, reduce, first, count, countByValue, take, top,* etc.

 Before diving further into Spark actual operations, it's important to understand how they work.
 Transformations dependencies  between RDDs can be divided into two categories: narrow and wide, as illustrated in Figure 1.
 In Scala, wide transformations return a *ShuffleDependency* for the *dependency* property.

-- **Narrow dependencies:** each partition of the parent RDD is used by at most one partition of the child RDD.
+- **Narrow dependencies:** each partition of the parent *RDD* is used by at most one partition of the child *RDD*.
 No shuffling is needed for these operations, making them faster.
 Functions: *map, flatMap, union, sample,* etc.
 - **Wide dependencies:** child partitions may come from multiple parent partitions.
 Shuffling the data over the network make them slower.
 Functions: *reduceByKey, intersection, groupByKey, cartesian,* etc.

 <p align="center">
 <img src="https://github.com/thiago-a-souza/Spark/blob/master/img/spark_dependencies.png"  height="40%" width="40%"> <br>
-Figure 1: RDD dependencies <a href="https://github.com/thiago-a-souza/Spark/blob/master/README.md#references">(1)</a> </p>
+Figure 1: <i>RDD</i> dependencies <a href="https://github.com/thiago-a-souza/Spark/blob/master/README.md#references">(1)</a> </p>
 </p>